masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 ## Temporal Notes
 1. Seasons and year can be used with out preposition on one conditions that you wrote them as numbers
-2. when you express time without a preposition then it will default to the accusative case
+2. When you express time without a preposition then it will default to the accusative case
+3. Two way preposition take dative when express times.
+4. if you use time as number then you don't put their articles
 ## Local Notes